Frequently Asked Questions (FAQ)

 - While the general intent of this type of financial model is to empower academic units, the institutions that have derived the greatest benefits have also learned that they require trust, collaboration and a common sense of purpose among all units in order to be successful.

-A: President Sullivan set forth three guiding principles for the new internal financial model: transparency, incentives, and stewardship.
+A: President Sullivan set forth three guiding principles for the new University financial model: transparency, incentives, and stewardship.
 The new model must allocate resources in a manner that is transparent and in support of the University's mission and goals.
 The new model must provide incentives for academic excellence, collaboration, reduced consumption, and innovation.
 Finally, the new model must preserve the core identity and values of the University, and protect core resources such as our libraries, the Grounds, and valuable traditions.

 A: University-related foundations are independent organizations, and so will not be directly governed by the model.
 However, foundations provide important financial capacity to schools in achieving their missions, so the model will need to contemplate the revenues and expenses made by foundations to the University or to one of its academic units.
 The Executive Co-Sponsors and others are working closely with the Council of Foundations and boards of the foundations to discuss the new financial model and the importance of greater coordination between the University and related foundations.

 A: As the Schools of Medicine and Nursing provide the clinical services essential to patient care and engage in research that drives improvements in our capacity to do so, the Schools also receive important revenue from the Hospital and Health System in return.
 The new model will need to contemplate these fund flows and resource interdependencies.
-As the Medical Center and Schools proceed with developing a strategic plan, the time is opportune for them to consider the implications of the new internal financial model in creating greater authority, accountability and transparency in the flow of funds to support the important research, teaching and patient care that goes on within the Health System.
+As the Medical Center and Schools proceed with developing a strategic plan, the time is opportune for them to consider the implications of the new financial model in creating greater authority, accountability and transparency in the flow of funds to support the important research, teaching and patient care that goes on within the Health System.

 Auxiliary enterprises are responsibility centers that provide services or produce value with revenues generated from their activity.
 Examples are housing and dining, where fees charged support the cost of residential life and food services, and Athletics, where ticket sales, fund raising, student fees and television revenues support the costs.
 As these auxiliaries support and are supported by the University or its constituents, the model will contemplate these units and integrate them thoughtfully and transparently within the new model.

-A: The purpose of the new internal financial model is to empower academic units with the benefit and responsibility of greater financial stewardship.
+A: The purpose of the new University financial model is to empower academic units with the benefit and responsibility of greater financial stewardship.
 The new model will provide greater transparency in decision making, and will enable the University to be more efficient as it pursues its mission and delivers the highest quality education, research, public service and patient care.

 Inquiries and feedback are welcome and more information is available at www.virginia.edu/resourcingthemission.